testit-tms/api-client-python/docs/AutoTestsApi.md

 Create autotest

-<br>This method creates a new autotest.  <br>To add an autotest to the test plan, link it to a work item using the `POST /api/v2/autoTests/{autoTestId}/workItems` method.  <br>Use the `POST /api/v2/testRuns/byAutoTests` method to run autotest outside the test plan.
+ This method creates a new autotest.
+To add an autotest to the test plan, link it to a work item using the `POST /api/v2/autoTests/{autoTestId}/workItems` method.
+Use the `POST /api/v2/testRuns/byAutoTests` method to run autotest outside the test plan.

 ### Example